jasonckim/deque_testing/README.md

 ## Description:

-Welcome to !
+Welcome to my Deque tech challenge!
 First and foremost: thank you for taking the time to review this app and for your consideration for this role.

 **If you run into any issues, or have any questions, please do not hesitate to contact me.**